jeffreycwitt/pl399/docs/09-exam.md

 Exam essay questions are usually designed to ask to students identify or recognize "big ideas" that are at work throughout the different examples and chapters we've been looking at.
 The essay is then a chance for students to show that they recognize this trend and can explain how it is at work in specific cases.

-<span class="response"> Thus, what do you think are the "big ideas" that have been resurfacing over the course of our reading?
+<span class="respond"/> Thus, what do you think are the "big ideas" that have been resurfacing over the course of our reading?

-<span class="response"> Offer an example of an "essay prompt" that would invite you to explain one of these big ideas in some depth.
+<span class="respond"/> Offer an example of an "essay prompt" that would invite you to explain one of these big ideas across the different examples and chapters we've been discussing.
 </div>